 Common Name: Prairie Sunflower

-Helianthus petiolaris is a Annual up to 3.00 metres tall.
+Helianthus petiolaris is an annual plant that can grow up to 3.00 metres tall.

 It has edible and medicinal uses.